bodo-ai/PyDough/pydough/pydough_operators/expression_operators/README.md

 These are other PyDough operators that are not necessarily used as functions:

 - `SLICE`: operator used for string slicing, with the same semantics as Python string slicing.
 If `s[a:b:c]` is done, that is translated to `SLICE(s,a,b,c)` in PyDough, and any of `a`/`b`/`c` could be absent.
-Negative slicing is supported, however currently, PyDough does not support providing step values other than 1.
+Negative slicing is supported.
+Currently PyDough does not support providing step values other than 1.

 #### Scalar Functions